dgoppenheimer/md-sims/docs/user-guide/md-analysis/ramachandran-plots.md

 where:

-$x$ is the measured value,
+$x$ is the measured value
-$\mu$ is the mean of the population,
+$\mu$ is the mean of the population and
 $\sigma$ is the standard deviation of the population.

 So z is negative if the value "x" is less than the mean, and z is positive if the value is greater than the mean.
-If we define "outliers" as measurements that are greater than 4 standard deviations from the mean, then outliers are those measurements with $z< -4$ or $z>4$.
+If we define "outliers" as measurements that are greater than 4 standard deviations from the mean, then outliers are those measurements with $z<-4$ or $z>4$.